portainer/d2k/README.md

-# d2k — Docker-to-Kubernetes Translator
+# d2k â€” Docker-to-Kubernetes Translator

 d2k lets Docker tooling manage a single Kubernetes namespace.
 It exposes the Docker Engine API on port 2375 and translates every Docker call into Kubernetes operations scoped to one namespace.
 Portainer, the Docker CLI, or any Docker SDK client connects to d2k and gets a Kubernetes-backed execution environment without needing to know about Kubernetes.

-Enable `D2K_SWARM_MODE=true` and the same endpoint emulates a single-node Docker Swarm cluster instead, translating Swarm API calls (services, stacks, tasks, secrets, configs) into Kubernetes Deployments and resources.
+Enable `D2K_SWARM_MODE=true` and the same endpoint emulates a Docker Swarm cluster instead, translating Swarm API calls (services, stacks, tasks, secrets, configs) into Kubernetes Deployments and resources.

 ---